 These are the brothers’ early, ‘rough and ready’ movies possessing a more spontaneous, improvisational feel.
 Monkey Business has all 4 (including Zeppo) illegally on board a ship.
 It can be seen as a successful parody of gangster films, but its real emphasis is on the Marx's anti-authoritarian, rebellious nature... the filmmakers don't even bother with character names for the boys, they're only referred to as "stowaways."
 A master of comic timing directed: Norman Z. McLeod who also helmed W.C.
 Fields' greatest comedic triumph It's a Gift.

 Is Monkey Business like its title suggests, nonsensically silly?
 Of course.
 Is it absurd?
 Absolutely.
 There’s only one question for this, or any comedy really, that might take its worth just an inch outside the confines of personal taste: Is it creative?
 For Monkey Business, the answer is: Indubitably!
 Groucho may not have Margaret Dumont to throw his barbs at, but he does have a fiery Thelma Todd to outrageously toy with.
-Plus Groucho and his 3 brothers run into plenty of gangsters and ship personnel who are assailed with his (and brother Chico’s more deadpan) spectacular witticisms.
+Plus Groucho and his 3 brothers run into plenty of gangsters and ship personnel who are assailed with his (and brother Chico’s more deadpan) spectacular wisecracks.

 I love Monkey Business’ rapid pace, and audacious pre-code rapport with crime and the ‘fairer sex’.
-The monkeys really get down to business however in 2 hilarious set pieces: One where Harpo infiltrates a kids’ 'Punch and Judy' show, and the other, (perhaps the brothers’ most famous), where they try to disembark the ship with Maurice Chevalier’s stolen passport (See: Capturing a Golden Moment #6).
+The monkeys really get down to business however in 2 hilarious set pieces: one where Harpo infiltrates a kids’ 'Punch and Judy' show, and the other (perhaps the brothers’ most famous), where they try to disembark the ship with Maurice Chevalier’s stolen passport (See: Capturing a Golden Moment #6).

 The antics will ensue on TCM Friday, August 14 at 5pm PST.

 My next TCM recommendation establishes a tone far apart from the film immediately above.
-Sam Peckinpah unleashed an all out cinematic assault on audiences in 1969.
+Sam Peckinpah unleashed an all out cinematic assault on his audience in 1969.
 Today, even for those familiar with his visionary opus, The Wild Bunch’s confrontational temperament is hardly diminished.
 It has much to say about the uglier, violent side of human nature while probing deeply into the “how and why” behind it all.
 Toward its conclusion, the surviving title characters are brought to a point of self-reflection, evidenced by their cathartic and sacrificial final act.
 I have previously called this film the greatest western ever made.
 My review, Opening Up A Treasure: The Wild Bunch, will explain why.